etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Main parts, files and Programming a Sub-Application

-In this section we will explain how to customize and program a sub-application.
-We will use our example of a product sub-application, which will allow us to manage the products of our company.
-This sub-application will have a list of products, a form to create, edit and a delete product.

-But first, we will explain the _main parts and files of the sub-application_ that we will use.
+In this section we will explain the main parts and files of the sub-application that we will use.

 #### App.tsx
-  This file is located in the _root_ of the sub-application and is the main file of the sub-application.
-In this file we will define the _routes_ of the sub-application and the components that will be rendered in each route.
-In addition, this file is responsible of the _initialization_ of the sub-application and gets the _params_ from Etendo Mobile.
+  This file is located in the root of the sub-application and is the main file of the sub-application.
+In this file we will define the routes of the sub-application and the components that will be rendered in each route.
+In addition, this file is responsible of the initialization of the sub-application and gets the params from Etendo Mobile.

 ![path-to-app-file.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/path-to-app-file.png)